sarthak268/sarthak268.github.io/_pages/starbucks.md

     }
 </style>

+*How passion for coffee built a global empire ☕*

 - A Strong Legacy Makes You Sustainable
     - Every company must stand for something.
 Starbucks stood for good coffee, especially for the dark-roasted flavor.
 That’s what differentiated it and made it authentic.
     - You don’t just give the customer what they ask for.
 If you offer them something they’re not accustomed to, something so far superior that it takes a while to develop their palates, you can create a sense of discovery and excitement and loyalty that will bond them to you.